 A new batch of garlic has almost finished and I have found something very interesting.
 I started by buying 5# of garlic to see how large batches would turn out.
 I then bought two rectangle cake pans to use as my vessels, and some stacking drying racks to put the garlic on.
 I loaded up the two pans with the garlic, a single layer, do not stack or it could cause uneven “cooking”.
 I then put a piece of foil on top of the pans and then wrapped them very well with plastic to ensure that the moisture would stay in the pan.
-After 30 days I ended up with incredible results, the garlic was a deep black, smelled great, and didn’t have any bit of bitter to it.
+After 30 days I ended up with incredible results, the garlic was a deep black, smelled great, and didn’t have any bit of bitterness to it.
 Unfortunately it was only to the top pan, the pan underneath didn’t get the proper heat, so that pan went back in to cook for a little longer.
 But to find that the pan on top was beyond perfect is amazing to me, I removed the garlic from the pan and set it on the drying rack, which will remain there for a few days.
 Below are some pictures of the garlic before it has been dried and a picture of the new setup.

 Since the day I paid $30 a pound for black garlic I was mesmerized by the process and the flavor.
 I wanted to know how it was done and how I could do it myself.
 The actual process is posted vaguely all over the internet but the creator of the name brand Black Garlic has kept his process a secret.
 He has built a patented “machine” to produce this garlic that has been kept quiet, at least I haven’t seen any information on it.
 So after reading numerous posts about making black garlic I decided to tackle this project, and since I had and old hood fan from my stove and a non-functional wine cooler, I figured I could build a warming box to re-create black garlic.
 Using these two items and a thermostat I was able to build a heating box where my garlic could stay nice and warm to allow fermentation.
 The whole heads of garlic were placed into glass mason jars, which may not be the best choice but at this point it was the best option until I understood what was going on.
 After a few trial runs I realized that the garlic would ferment and turn brown with little effort in about 30 days.
 After a full 40 days, which is the amount of time to ferment the garlic, I found that it never turned black.
 I removed the lids of the mason jars to see if that would help in any way, and after 15 days of that my garlic was black and hard as a rock.
 This rock hard garlic made me realize that I had built a very large-scale dehydration box, and that the garlic was in the open air too long.
 I immediately rushed to the store and bought more garlic to start the second round of fermenting.
 This time I had four different tests going to figure out when and how long the garlic needed to dry for.
 After 40 days the end results were beautiful, I had two products that were black, one that was brownish black, and one that was black and hard as a rock.